git/git.github.io/rev_news/drafts/edition-33.md

 > fixup commit" strategy.

-He suggested though to declare explicitely all the files as non text files in .gitattributes using the "-text" flag, so that Git will not be tempted to change line endings.
+He suggested though to declare explicitely all the files as non text files in `.gitattributes` using the `-text` flag, so that Git will not be tempted to change line endings.

 Torsten Bögershausen agreed with Jonathan saying:

-> If you don't specify .gitattributes, then all people who have
+> If you don't specify `.gitattributes`, then all people who have
-> core.autocrlf=true will suffer from a runtime penalty.
+> `core.autocrlf=true` will suffer from a runtime penalty.

 because: